fhir-crucible/plan_executor/README.md

 ## Listing Test Suites

 List all the available Test Suites, excluding supported `TestScripts`.
-Pass the version, which can currently either be `dstu2` or `stu3`.
+Pass the version, which can currently be `dstu2`, `stu3` or `r4`.

 ```
 $ bundle exec rake crucible:list_suites[dstu2]